Stilwell, Oklahoma: Economy

-Stilwell's economy is characterized by high rates of poverty, low incomes and a low standard of living.
+Stilwell's economy is characterized by high rates of poverty and low incomes.
 Residents of Stilwell are among the poorest and most impoverished in the United States.

 The per capita income for Stilwell is $12,872 per year, and median household income is $31,637 per year, as of 2017.
 As of 2017, 37.2% of adults and 49.0% of children in Stilwell are living below the poverty line.
 Poverty in the town is increasing and 50.4% of residents do not have an internet subscription.

 Agriculture has been the mainstay of the local economy for a century.
 Strawberry farming was particularly successful during the Great Depression and World War II.
 At its peak, the town had about 2,000 acres of farmland devoted to strawberries.
 Over time, the role of strawberries diminished significantly and only seven strawberry farms remained as of 2022.
 Ranching became important around 1960 and the town's local industries were largely an outgrowth of agriculture.
 Employers included Tyson Foods, the Stilwell Canning Company and its successor, Mrs. Smith's Bakery/Stilwell Foods, Cherokee Nation Industries, and Facet Industries.
 As of 2022, the minimum wage in Stilwell is $7.25 per hour.
 For full-time students, tipped employees, farm workers, seasonal workers and people with disabilities, the minimum wage is $2.13 per hour.

 Health

+16% of adults in Stilwell have diabetes, 27% smoke, and 42% are obese, according to the Oklahoma State University Center for Health Sciences.
+Health services include the Cherokee Nation Wilma Mankiller Clinic and the Stilwell Nursing Home.

+According to the Census Bureau, 28.5% of all residents, and 60% of those in Stilwell who are unemployed do not have health insurance.

+Mercury contamination

+According to the consensus of multiple studies, Stilwell's environment is contaminated with mercury.
+Mercury is present in both Stilwell's air and aquifer.
+Mercury contamination harms brain development and neurological function, impairs learning and behavior, damages renal and cardiovascular systems, disrupts immune and endocrine function, accumulates in ecosystems, and poses significant long-term ecological and public-health risks, even in low concentrations.

+A comprehensive three-year study completed by the Environmental Protection Agency and others found "notable coal-fired power plant mercury emissions" in 2011.
+Between August 2009 and August 2011, mercury was deposited into Stilwell overwhelmingly through rain, fog, and other precipitation, accounting for 89% of measured contamination, with the remaining 11% occurring through dry deposition.

-Scientists have suggested Stilwell's environment may be contaminated with unsafe levels of mercury, and as of 2021, studies are ongoing.
-Rainfall samples collected over a 13-year span at an air quality station near Stilwell found abnormally high levels of mercury.
-The study found an annual average mercury concentration of nearly 11 ng/L, about one and a half times higher than the national average.
-The Oklahoma Department of Environmental Quality warned residents against eating certain fish from Stilwell's city lake in 2019, furthering suspicion that the town's aquifer could be contaminated.
+The Oklahoma Department of Environmental Quality warned residents against eating certain fish from Stilwell's city lake in 2019, due to mercury contamination.